vasu-mittal-ethical-hacker/Honepot-with-COWRIE/README.md

 Viewing the Logs:
 `tail -f var/log/cowrie/cowrie.log`

 To confirm that Cowrie is capturing activity, we will check the logs for any login attempts or other interactions.
 Logs are records of everything that happens in Cowrie — like login attempts or commands attackers try.
 Reading the logs helps us to see what attackers are doing and understand their behavior.
-The tail command below will show you the latest entries in the logs.
+The tail command above will show you the latest entries in the logs.

 *To stop the honey pot simply enter the command* `bin/cowrie stop` *whenever you feel the honeypot doesn't need to run.*